JingweiHu-Math/webpage/_pages/publication.md

 [PP1] H. El Kahza, L. Chacon, W. Taitano, J. Qiu, and J. Hu.
 A structure-preserving penalization method for the single-species Rosenbluth-Fokker-Planck equation.
 Submitted, 2026 [[arXiv](https://arxiv.org/abs/2601.08006)].

 # Journal Publications
-[J68] S. Zhang and J. Hu.
-On the stability of the low-rank projector-splitting integrator for hyperbolic and parabolic equations. *J. Sci.
-Comput.*, accepted [[arXiv](https://arxiv.org/abs/2507.15192)].

-[J67] J. Yoo, J. Hu, and L. Ricketson.
+[J68] J. Yoo, J. Hu, and L. Ricketson.
 An explicit energy-conserving particle method for the Vlasov-Fokker-Planck equation. *SIAM J. Sci.
 Comput.*, accepted [[arXiv](https://arxiv.org/abs/2510.03960)].

+[J67] S. Zhang and J. Hu.
+On the stability of the low-rank projector-splitting integrator for hyperbolic and parabolic equations. *J. Sci.
+Comput.*, 109:47, 2026 [[link](https://link.springer.com/article/10.1007/s10915-026-03464-9)].

 [J66] S. Zhang and J. Hu.
 A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system. *ESAIM: Math.
 Model.
 Numer.
 Anal.
 (M2AN)*, 60:1715-1739, 2026 [[link](https://www.esaim-m2an.org/articles/m2an/abs/2026/04/m2an260029/m2an260029.html)].